John Leonard Fahey, B.Sc., Ph.D. born March 4, 1944

 The ideas and thoughts expressed at the ErinPharm web site have been developed over a lifetime of my experience.
 I have chosen here to present my career to date in chronological order.

 I was born in the market town of Stockton-on-Tees in northern England.
 I have memories of heavily bombed sections of where I lived.
 I guess I'm what was called a 'war baby'.
-I was taken to live with my father's parents in Roscommon in Ireland where I had an idyllic childhood.
+I was taken to live with my father's parents in Ballybohan, Roscommon, in Ireland, where I had an idyllic childhood.

 Later I was taught at St. Mary's school in Stockton and then at age eleven gained entrance by examination to St. Mary's College in the nearby town of Middlesbrough.
 The college was run and administered by Marist priests who gave me a quality of education preparing me well for life